lvl-up/page_magic/README.md

 `gem install page_magic --pre`

 # An Example
 Imagine the scene.
-You've written a we based mail client and now you want to test it...
+You've written a web based mail client and now you want to test it...
 You have a scenario in mind that goes something along the lines of:
 - Send yourself an email with a unique subject
 - Go to the Login page and login